-I am pleased to transmit to you the Agency Financial Report (AFR) for the U.S. Office of Government Ethics (OGE) for fiscal year 2023.
+I am pleased to transmit to you the Agency Financial Report (AFR) for the U.S. Office of Government Ethics (OGE) for fiscal year 2024.
 The AFR includes OGE's Management Discussion and Analysis of Results and OGE's Management Assurances, and Audited Financial Statements.

 OGE's management is responsible for establishing and maintaining effective internal controls over financial reporting, safeguarding of assets, and complying with applicable laws and regulations.
 In accordance with OMB guidance, I have determined, to the best of my knowledge and belief, that the performance and financial data included in this report are complete and reliable.
-OGE has received an unqualified opinion on its financial statements as of September 30, 2023, and the auditors found no material weaknesses related to OGE's compliance in internal controls over financial reporting.
+OGE has received an unmodified opinion on its financial statements as of September 30, 2024, and the auditors found no material weaknesses related to OGE's compliance in internal controls over financial reporting.

-If you need additional information with regard to this submission, please contact Diana J. Veilleux at 202-482-9203.
+If you need additional information with regard to this submission, please contact OGE's Legal, External Affairs and Performance Branch Chief, Diana J. Veilleux, at 202-482-9203.